 The WEDO team is a dedicated, diverse and dynamic group of activists and advocates committed to realizing the vision of the organization, supported by an extraordinary group of interns, Graduate Fellows and other volunteers, as well as an international Board of Directors.

-At WEDO, Eleanor coordinates programs on sustainable development and climate change.
-Her work involves research, training, partner management and development, and global-level advocacy at the UNFCCC and other UN fora.
+As Program Director at WEDO, Eleanor manages internal and external relationships and partnerships, including with staff, funders and coalition and project partners.
+She works closely with program staff in strategic development, implementation and monitoring of WEDO programs and projects.
+With a particular focus on sustainable development, climate change and urbanization, her work incorporates research, capacity building, and global-level advocacy at multiple UN fora, including the UNFCCC and related to the post-2015 development agenda.
+Supporting WEDO’s long-standing role of facilitating space for women’s organizing and action, she represents WEDO as organizing partner of the Women’s Major Group for Sustainable Development.
 Prior to WEDO, Eleanor worked on climate change projects ranging from green roofs to waste management to adaptation with the Earth Institute, the Clinton Foundation and the World Bank.
 She has community development experience in the areas of agriculture and women’s empowerment with organizations in Nicaragua and Nigeria.
 Her current work is informed by a professional background in bilingual elementary education with a focus on race and gender equity in public schools.
 Eleanor holds a Master of International Affairs in Urban and Environmental Policy from Columbia University’s School of International and Public Affairs and a Bachelors degree in Environmental Sciences.

 Bringing more than twenty years of experience in non-profit accounting and financial management in very diverse settings, Dona Weekes joined WEDO as Finance Manager in January 2013.
 Thriving on the details and rolling up her sleeves as a team player, Dona’s motto is, ‘Change is good!’
 Dona is committed to community volunteer work and counts among her biggest accomplishments taking the lead on a faith-based project called Welfare to Work.
 Dona has a BS and a Master’s in Accounting from the University of Phoenix.